Lowlands-Tactical/LT_Template_3G.VR_OLD/README.md

 # LT_Template_3G.VR
 This is our template.
+Many clans have one, but this is ours.
 This requires the lt_template.pbo AddOn.

 ## Island names
 Rename `.VR` to the following: